AGV (helmet manufacturer): History

-AGV was founded in 1947 by Amisano Gino (1920–2009).
+AGV was founded in 1947 by Gino Amisano (1920–2009).
 The company name is the initials for Amisano Gino Valenza, Amisano's name and Valenza, the place the company was based.
 The AGV logo is the initials in a helmet shape, in the colors of the Italian flag.

 AGV initially made leather seats and motorcycle saddles, adding leather motorcycle helmets a year later.
 Helmet production came to the fore for AGV when they started making fiberglass helmets in 1954.
 This was when AGV began making sponsorship deals with motorcycle racers including Kenny Roberts, Barry Sheene, Johnny Cecotto, Steve Baker, Angel Nieto, Giacomo Agostini, and Valentino Rossi.

 In 1958 AGV began hanging advertising banners around the most-photographed track bends.
 An early example of product placement in movies was 1968's A Place for Lovers by De Sica.

 AGV began sponsoring Formula One drivers such as Niki Lauda, Emerson Fittipaldi, Keke Rosberg, and Nelson Piquet in the early seventies.
 Valentino Rossi was made an honorary president of the company in 2008.

 AGV Helmets was purchased by Italian sportswear and equipment company Dainese in July 2007.
 Dainese was acquired by Investcorp of Bahrain for €130 million in 2014 and by The Carlyle Group in 2022.
 In 2017, AGV began selling its first full-carbon modular helmet.

 Niki Lauda

-During the 1976 Formula 1 Nürburgring race, the car of Niki Lauda (1949–2019) suddenly made a right turn and crashed into rocks.
+During the 1976 German Grand Prix Formula 1 race at Nürburgring, the car of Niki Lauda (1949–2019) suddenly made a right turn and crashed into rocks.
 Lauda lost his AGV helmet and was belted in the car while the car and gasoline on the ground caught fire.
 The head mask was thinner in the areas usually covered by the helmet.
 Lauda was severely burnt especially on one side of his head.
 He survived the burns, with hurt lungs and broken bones.

 In 2006 Lauda explained in an interview, that previously he always wore a helmet from Bell, but for the 1976 season AGV had developed a new more lightweight and comfortable helmet and Lauda tested it.
 The AGV helmet fitted too loosely.
 He believes that the Bell helmet would not have flown away.

 Lauda was awarded a high compensation payment from AGV.